gemserk/datastore-server/README.md

 After the web application is installed, you will need to create a Game key to be used inside your game to identify it uniquely on datastore-server.

-To do so, open your application at http://yourapplicationid.appspot.com, and Sign in with your google account.
+To do so, open your application at http://yourapplicationid.appspot.com, and Sign in with your Google account.

 Now, fill the new Game form by setting a key and a name.
 The key is a string, in our case we are creating it by calculating the md5sum of the game's name, for example, key = md5sum("Minecraft"), and name = Minecraft.
 Click submit and you will have a game created.